burger

 The receiving addresses entered in the table automatically receive an email requesting confirmation of the addition.

-As long as the addition is not confirmed by at least 1 mentioned user, the entire redirection will not work!
+As long as the addition is not confirmed by at least 1 user mentioned, the entire redirection will not work!
 As soon as 1 user has confirmed their addition, the redirection works (to the one or those who have confirmed the addition).

 • The user must click on the link in the email to validate the addition.